 - Role of investment bankers in market-making activities

 Part 10 – Mergers and Acquisitions

 In this part 10 video tutorial on Mergers and Acquisitions, we discuss the following –

-- What are Mergers and Acquisition or M&A
+- What are Mergers and Acquisitions or M&A?

 Part 11 – Restructuring and Reorganization